ahmar46/Filterable_List/README.md

-### This is a small practice project that filter out.
+### This is a small practice project that filter outs.

 ### Technologies Used: HTML & Javascript.